Wastewater Treatment

 Disinfection

-Following secondary treatment, wastewater spends an hour in the chlorine contact chamber where chlorine is added to kill any remaining disease-causing organisms.
-Sodium bisulfite is added following the treatment to neutralize the chlorine to protect fish and sea life.
+After secondary treatment, wastewater spends about one hour in the chlorine contact chamber.
+Chlorine is added to kill any remaining disease‑causing organisms.
+To protect fish and other aquatic life, sodium bisulfite is then added to neutralize the chlorine before the water is released.

 Microscopic protezoan help treat wastewater before it is discharged into Bellingham Bay